abe-winter/task-inbox/README.md

   - ETA hooks:
     - tell the system about features so it can generate explainable estimates ('tasks of this type normally take 1 hour, but it's the weekend and you have more than 2 items so expect 1-2 days')
     - register SLOs
-- end user manual actions to move the task forward, like answer a question in a form or grant a permission in a related app
-- assignments:
+- assignments
   - assign tasks to admins, plug in to on-call rotas
   - system for urgency levels (programmable based on various factors: SLA, deadline, user flag, customer type, ML)

+### long term

+- end user manual actions to move the task forward, like answer a question in a form or grant a permission in a related app
+- backend arch
+  - work queue
+  - SIEM + logging integration
+  - improve secret storage for ApiKey, WebhookKey, WebPushKey, i.e. dynamically added secrets
+- define custom actions for tasks
+  - i.e. actions that are not state changes, and may take arguments, possibly automatically from the task metadata, possibly hitting sites other than the sender
+  - this matters because it increases the odds I can serve requests quickly on mobile; IMO mobile matters a lot for solopreneurs
+  - these can be presented as a menu (choose some) or a checklist (do all)
+- multi-party / advanced orchestration features
+  - mid-course inbound events -- for example, original poster can cancel the task, or a third party vendor can post information
+  - cc tasks and updates to third parties

 ## Alternatives